awsdocs/aws-doc-sdk-examples/rust_dev_preview/applicationautoscaling/README.md

 # AWS SDK for Rust code examples for Application Auto Scaling

+## Purpose

+These examples demonstrate how to perform several AWS Application Auto Scaling (Application Auto Scaling) operations using the developer preview version of the AWS SDK for Rust.

 Application Auto Scaling enables auto scaling for resources beyond just EC2, either with scaling policies or with scheduled scaling.

-## Purpose

-These examples demonstrate how to perform several Application Auto Scaling operations using the developer preview version of the AWS SDK for Rust.

 ## Code examples